 "Who can one trust, then, Grandpa?"

 "You are very young and inexperienced, too.
 But if you are sincere before God, and stay close to him, he'll always guide you.
-If you refuse to let emotions lead you, if you refuse to be hasty, if you wait diligently on the Lord, he'll always guide you.
 He promises you that in Proverbs 3:5-7"

 Yafe took Grandpa's hands and looked into his face.
 "Thank you, Grandpa.
 Your counsel saved me from heartbreak."

 During heartbreak, after a painful breakup, you should never do this.
 Rather seek to heal in the right way